Foretack/sphinx-server/README.md

 ### Coming soon!
+- File previews are now supported for sites like Twitter and Discord - v3.1.0
+- Files locked when uploading to prevent tampering - v3.1.0
 - Improve how password protected files are handled - v3.1.0
 - Add support for displaying RAW text - v3.2.0
 - Support generating QR codes - v3.3.0